Bison: Bison and human culture

-Bison was a significant resource for indigenous peoples of North America for food and raw materials until near extinction in the late 19th century.
-For the indigenous peoples of the Plains, it was their principal food source.
+Bison were a significant resource for Indigenous peoples of North America for food and raw materials until near extinction in the late 19th century.
+For the Indigenous peoples of the Plains, it was their principal food source.
 Native Americans highly valued their relationship with the bison and saw them as sacred, treating them respectfully to ensure their abundance and longevity.
 In his biography, Lakota teacher and elder John Fire Lame Deer describes the relationship as such:

 The buffalo gave us everything we needed.
 Without it we were nothing.
 Our tipis were made of his skin.
 His hide was our bed, our blanket, our winter coat.
 It was our drum, throbbing through the night, alive, holy.
 Out of his skin we made our water bags.
 His flesh strengthened us, became flesh of our flesh.
 Not the smallest part of it was wasted.
 His stomach, a red-hot stone dropped into it, became our soup kettle.
 His horns were our spoons, the bones our knives, our women's awls and needles.
 Out of his sinews we made our bowstrings and thread.
 His ribs were fashioned into sleds for our children, his hoofs became rattles.
 His mighty skull, with the pipe leaning against it, was our sacred altar.
 The name of the greatest of all Sioux was Tatanka Iyotake—Sitting Bull.
 When you killed off the buffalo you also killed the Indian—the real, natural, "wild" Indian.